 So how do you overcome these three disadvantages?

 Let’s go over them one by one.

-HIIT is really hard:
+HIIT is very difficult

 In order to reap the benefits of HIIT training, you must really push yourself.
 You often have to push yourself to the point where your heart rate is pounding and you are gasping for air.